melisgl/journal/README.md

 ```

 Note that when this journal is replayed, new [`VERSIONED-EVENT`][4c2b]s are
 required to match the replay.
-So after the original recording, we
+So, after the original recording, we
 can check by eyeballing that the record represents a correct
 execution.
 Then on subsequent replays, even though
 `MAYBE-WIN-THE-GRAND-PRIZE` sits behind `REGISTER-USER` and is hard